3MPER0RR/drone-simulator-data/README.md

 ---

-## Part 4 — Opening the Dashboard in the Browser
+## Opening the Dashboard in the Browser

 1. Open `drone-telemetry-v2.html` in Chrome, Edge, or Firefox
 2. In the top-right corner, click the **REAL** button